 By Japan specialist Jo

 Gardens of varying sizes and styles are scattered across Japan, both in the cities and in quieter rural areas.
 For me, they represent the Japanese aesthetic — a love of nature, art and architecture — perfectly.
 You can plan a trip around seeing a range of gardens, or include a garden visit in a more varied tour of the country.
-I’ve visited many wonderful specimens, but the following stand out as particularly special.
+I’ve visited many wonderful examples, but the following gardens stand out as particularly special.